 “Mscf” means thousand standard cubic feet.

-“Multi-jurisdictional retail provider” means a retail provider that provides electricity to consumers in California and in one or more other states in a contiguous service territory or from a common power system.
+“Multi-jurisdictional retail provider” or “MJRP” means a retail provider that provides electricity to consumers in California and in one or more other states in a contiguous service territory or from a common power system.

 “Municipal solid waste” or “MSW” means solid phase household, commercial/retail, and/or institutional waste.
 Household waste includes material discarded by single and multiple residential dwellings, hotels, motels, and other similar permanent or temporary housing establishments or facilities.
 Commercial/retail waste includes material discarded by stores, offices, restaurants, warehouses, non-manufacturing activities at industrial facilities, and other similar establishments or facilities.
 Institutional waste includes material discarded by schools, nonmedical waste discarded by hospitals, material discarded by non-manufacturing activities at prisons and government facilities, and material discarded by other similar establishments or facilities.
 Household, commercial/retail, and institutional wastes include yard waste, refuse-derived fuel, and motor vehicle maintenance materials.
 Insofar as there is separate collection, processing and disposal of industrial source waste streams consisting of used oil, wood pallets, construction, renovation, and demolition wastes (which includes, but is not limited to, railroad ties and telephone poles), paper, clean wood, plastics, industrial process or manufacturing wastes, medical waste, motor vehicle parts or vehicle fluff, or used tires that do not contain hazardous waste identified or listed under 42 U.S.C. §6921, such wastes are not municipal solid waste.
 However, such wastes qualify as municipal solid waste where they are collected with other municipal solid waste or are otherwise combined with other municipal solid waste for processing and/or disposal.